mdelobelle/obsidian_supercharged_links/README.md

 So in this case the plugin will only include `category`, `next-actions` and `tags` in the internal-links

-You can choose to exclude the inline fields to be targetted: it ensures that frontmatter attributes are properly red event if the file is very large (60k+ characters)
+You can choose to exclude the inline fields to be targeted: it ensures that frontmatter attributes are properly read even if the file is very large (60k+ characters)

 ### 1.c a.internal-links